- Amanda Klinke Hernandez, Artistic Director

 - Anne Motl

-At five years old, Anne Motl began classical dance training with the Stroia Ballet Company in Little Falls, Minnesota.
-She moved to Washington in 1997 to pursue a career in dance and graduated from Cornish College of the Arts in 2002 with a BFA in Dance.
+Originally from Minnesota, Anne Motl began her classical dance training with the Stroia Ballet Company in Little Falls.
+In pursuit of her career, Anne relocated to Washington to attend the Cornish College of the Arts, receiving her BFA in dance in 2002.

 - Noelle Price